imliuyzh/lfs101x-notes/chapter9.md

 ![](images/9.4.1.png)

+## sleep
+sleep suspends execution for at least the specified period of time, which can be given as the number of seconds (the default), minutes, hours, or days.
+After that time has passed (or an interrupting signal has been received), execution will resume.

+The syntax is:

+sleep NUMBER[SUFFIX]...

+where SUFFIX may be:
+- s for seconds (the default)
+- m for minutes
+- h for hours
+- d for days

+sleep and at are quite different; sleep delays execution for a specific period, while at starts execution at a specific designated later time.

 ## cron
 cron is a time-based scheduling utility program.
 It can launch routine background jobs at specific times and/or days on an ongoing basis. cron is driven by a configuration file called /etc/crontab (cron table), which contains the various shell commands that need to be run at the properly scheduled times.
 There are both system-wide crontab files and individual user-based ones.
 Each line of a crontab file represents a job, and is composed of a so-called CRON expression, followed by a shell command to execute.